David R. Mayer: Biography

 Mayer graduated from Rutgers University–Camden with a B.A. in Psychology and a M.P.A. in Public Policy.
 He was awarded a J.D. degree from Rutgers School of Law–Camden.
 He is a resident of the Blackwood section of Gloucester Township.

 Mayer was elected mayor of Gloucester Township, New Jersey and took office on January 2, 2010.
 In 2015, he married Camden County Freeholder Michelle Gentek-Mayer.

 Mayor Mayer is an adjunct professor at Rowan University, teaching courses on public administration, public policy, and political science.

-District 4

-Each of the forty districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
-The other representatives from the 4th Legislative District for the 2006-2007 session were: